MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 > [!NOTE]
 > - You must install Copilot for Sales to see the Sales agent in Microsoft 365 Copilot Chat.
-> - You must be connected to your CRM system to use Sales Chat.
+> - You must be signed in to your CRM system from Copilot for Sales to use Sales Chat.

 ## Get a summary of an account